Congratulations on your decision to buy a new home!

-- Keep the process moving smoothly by providing documentation requested by your Loan Officer or Loan Processor as soon as possible.
+- Keep the process moving smoothly by providing documentation requested by your Loan Officer or Loan Processor ASAP.
 By doing so, many of the details are taken care of early in the process so you can comfortably concentrate on any last-minute details that require your attention regarding your new home purchase.

-- Select your Homeowners Insurance Agent and relay their contact information to your loan processor as soon as possible.
+- Select your Homeowners Insurance Agent and relay their contact information to your loan processor ASAP.